The Jewelry Archaeologist

 As might be expected, some dealers in old jewelry styles haven’t appreciated how easily Kohl can make, and sell, vintage designs in sparkling form.
 “There are some antique dealers who say I’m screwing up the market because no one can tell the difference between a piece made in 1901, and something I made yesterday.
 But, that’s how I know I’m doing my thing correctly.”
 In the process, Kohl has turned the meaning of an original piece of jewelry, at least from this period, upside down.
 “There are no originals,” he says.
 “The only original is the hub.
 Everything made from it is a copy.
 It’s art by means of mechanical reproduction.
 If you want the original, buy the hub.”

 True to his art-for-the-masses philosophy, Kohl sells his jewelry at a wide range of prices, from $100 for a modest stack of engraved, silver ring bands to more than $25,000 for a platinum, filigree engagement ring with a two-carat diamond.
 Most of his pieces, however, even bracelets and earrings with intricate details, cost well under $1,000.
-Compare that to Tiffany’s, where a simple, patterned bracelet, in 14 karat gold, costs more than $4,000.
+Compare that to Tiffany & Co., where a simple, patterned bracelet in 14-karat gold costs more than $4,000.
 And that’s for an item that was cast in wax, and thus less durable than Kohl’s die-struck collection.

-This latest treasure trove contained an incomplete set of early 19th century tools that make a pendant or locket in the shape of a puffed heart.
+This latest treasure trove contained an incomplete set of early 19th-century tools that make a pendant or locket in the shape of a puffed heart.
 Kohl sorted through the trinkets like a kid in a candy store.
-At one point, he matched a few pieces together, grabbed a sheet of silver, hopped on his drop hammer, and in less than five minutes he placed a perfect, silver puffed heart in my hands.
+At one point, he matched a few pieces together, grabbed a sheet of silver, hopped on his drop hammer, and in less than 5 minutes he placed a perfect, silver puffed heart in my hands.

 “I’ve never seen him reference a manual or catalog,” said Josh Kraybill, Kohl’s technology manager.
 “It’s all stored in his head.
 It would take a lifetime to learn all these things.”
 Sometimes, when the machinery that Kohl rescues is missing parts, he figures out how to make a new version—yet another disappearing skill.